eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   type](../Networks/PlainXML.md#node_types) which may be either *traffic_light* or *traffic_light_right_on_red* (explained
   below)
 - by default, generated programs will have a fixed phase sequence and only vary in timing (for tlType *actuated* and *delay_based*).
-As an exception, when the only point of conflict is a [pedestrian crossing](Pedestrians.md#generating_a_network_with_crossings_and_walkingareas) and the tlType is *actuated*, a program with [dynamic phase selection](#dynamic_phase_selection_phase_skipping) is generated where the pedestrian crossing phase is only activated once pedestrians are waiting at the crossing.
+As an exception, a program that can *skip* a phase is generated when the only point of conflict is a [pedestrian crossing](Pedestrians.md#generating_a_network_with_crossings_and_walkingareas) and the tlType is *actuated*.
+This program uses [dynamic phase selection](#dynamic_phase_selection_phase_skipping) so that the pedestrian crossing phase is only activated once pedestrians are waiting at the crossing.

 ## Default 4-arm intersection (layout *opposites*)